smathy/wherex/README.md

 ## Testing

+With the latest 1.1 I have added [Appraisal](//github.com/thoughtbot/appraisal) for testing multiple versions of ActiveRecord.
+Check that out for how it works, but basically you can run tests for all supported AR versions with:

+    appraisal rake

+or you can pick one of the names from the `Appraisals` file and run just one, eg:

+    appraisal ar-4.0 rake

+### Databases

 There are test suites for all three database engines that ship with Rails, the default is SQLite and requires no preconfiguration.
 So you can just clone the repo and run `rake` and it will run the tests against SQLite

-If you want to run the tests against MySQL or PostgreSQL then you will first need to create a `wherex_test` database in your local machine.
-Then you will need to provide the `DB` environment variable to rake, eg:
+If you want to run the tests against MySQL or PostgreSQL then you will first need to create a `wherex_test` database in your local machine for the given DB.
+Then you will need to `bundle install` for the given DB by using the `DB` environment variable, eg:

+    DB=mysql bundle

+...or...

+    DB=postgres bundle

+You do the same thing when you're running the tests, eg:

     DB=mysql rake

-…or…
+...or...

     DB=postgres rake